Spanish Flu and the Coronavirus pandemic

 Which was worse?
 The 1918 influenza pandemic, known as Spansh Flu, or the Coronavirus pandemic with its variants like the Delta variant and Omicron?
 It is too early to know precisely how many deaths coronavirus is going to cause.
-As I write in early January 2022, inventions in London are 1 in 10 and the deaths worldwide are approaching five and a half million.
+As I write in early January 2022, infections in London are 1 in 10 and the deaths worldwide are approaching five and a half million.
 In contrast, deaths from the 1918 influenza pandemic are said to be above 50 million which makes the 1918 pandemic look far worse than the 1920s one.

 Why the 1918 influenza pandemic was so lethal

 The 1918 flu epidemic was 'such a shocker' because so many of those who perished were fit and healthy people under 40.
 It has been suggested that was because in 1918 there had been little flu in Europe for 30 years [which meant that younger people had had no chance to build flu immunity].